-Greg: The thing is, preventive maintenance is less expensive in the long-run.
+Service Manager: The thing is, preventive maintenance is less expensive in the long-run.
 If you replace some sprinkler heads this year and some next year, you put it in the budget and all of a sudden it’s done.
 If we pull a random six sprinkler heads, send them for testing, yes, those six could pass, but one head could actually fail.
 So, its just good preventative maintenance to budget for it.

 Pauline: And while you have the sprinkler system shut down, you might as well replace as many heads you can in a day, because you have to put it back up and then shut it down the next time.

-Greg: Of course, it’s Murphy’s Law: the sprinkler head lets go at the worse possible time.
+Service Manager: Of course, it’s Murphy’s Law: the sprinkler head lets go at the worse possible time.
 In some facilities, you’ll see people will actually hang stuff off the sprinkler heads.
 The first thing we tell them is it’s a no-no. You’re not even supposed to hang anything off a sprinkler line.

 Pauline: So if someone was going to be doing some painting, what’s the best way to protect the sprinkle head?

-Greg: A sandwich baggie…a very thin sandwich baggie.
+Service Manager: A sandwich baggie…a very thin sandwich baggie.
 You just tape it over the head.
 You do your painting and then you pull the bag off.
 Very simple.